The undergraduate program consists of two majors.

 Health Communication- The undergraduate major in Health Communication is the first in the State of California and one of only a handful of such programs in the United States.
 With a base in Communication courses, students majoring in Health Communication study topics such as doctor-patient communication, health communication campaigns, communication in health risk and crisis, and other topics in various contexts.
 Students also take courses in allied health-related disciplines.

 This is a Bachelor of Science degree.
 Graduates may seek positions in a variety of health-related industries.
 Some will consider graduate study in one of the fastest growing areas in our field.

 Choose a Minor- Students majoring in Communication Studies or Health Communication are recommended to take a minor of their choice - we recommend minors in Leadership Development, PSFA International Studies, or other minors of your choice.

 Extracurricular student organizations include the SDSU Aztecs Speech and Debate (Forensics) Team, which is open to all majors, Lambda Pi Eta, the scholastic honorary, open to students with high academic achievement, and Health Communication Student Organization (HCSO).

 The School of Communication offers a minor in Communication.
-Admission to the minor requires completion of specific coursework and achieving a high cumulative GPA.
 Students whose majors are within the School of Communication are NOT allowed to pursue a minor within the School of Communication.
-Once you have completed the pre-minor requirements you are ready to be signed into your minor.
-[Back to Top]
+The minor consists of a minimum of 21 units.
+Students may enroll in the minor after successfully completing the lower division, prerequisite courses.